Entretien, anti-calcaire et noirceur...

 Avant de faire le premier grand test, je voudrais nettoyer ma Gaggia Evolution...

-1) Le filtre une tasse n'a plus tellement la couleur brillante et métallique : c'est assez noir What a Face .
+1) Le filtre une tasse n'a plus tellement la couleur brillante et métallique : c'est assez noir .
 Comment faire pour l'enlever ?
 Idem pour l'intérieur du porte-filtre.

 2) Comment détartrer ma machine ?
 Je n'arrive pas à retrouver les posts qui en parlaient.